 Normally, the collective consolidation ratio is permitted to vary between 125 and 155%.
 If Alecta's collective consolidation ratio is below 125% or above 155%, measures should be taken to create the conditions for the consolidation ratio to return to the normal interval.
 If consolidation is low, one potential action is to increase the contracted pricing of new subscriptions and extension of existing benefits.
 If consolidation is high, one potential action may be to introduce premium reductions.
 Compensation on termination should be paid when employment terminates before normal retirement age, and an employee accepts voluntary termination in exchange for this compensation.
-Karo Pharma reports this compensation on termination when the company has a demonstrable obligation to either terminate employment of current employees according to a detailed, formal irrevocable plan, or provision compensation on termination as a result of an offering to encourage voluntary termination.
+Karo Pharma reports this compensation either terminate employment of current employees according to a detailed, formal irrevocable plan, or provision compensation on termination.